How to Create AI-Generated Videos using ChatGPT and Make.com

 In this step, we'll create a prompt for ChatGPT with clear instructions about the content it should generate.

 Click + to add another module.
-Search for and select the OpenAI (ChatGPT, Whisper, DALL-E) app and choose the Create a Completion (GPT-3, GPT 3.5, GPT-4) action.
+Search for and select the OpenAI (ChatGPT, Whisper, DALL-E) app and choose the Create a Completion (Prompt) (GPT-3, GPT 3.5, GPT-4) action.

 Generate 5 facts about [TOPIC].
 Make a numbered list of 5 short sentences and format it as a JSON object with the items "Fact1", "Fact2", "Fact3", "Fact4", and "Fact5".
 Surround the most important words with [color #f1c40f] and [/color].
 Emojis should be included in each sentence.